Exotic symplectic manifolds from Lefschetz fibrations

 This paper is based on the author's Ph.D. thesis written under supervision of Denis Auroux.
-The author would also like to thank Paul Seidel for inspiring this research problem.
+I would also like to thank Paul Seidel for inspiring this research problem.
+This area of research owes much to his ideas, as should be manifest in the present paper as well.